satoru-takeuchi/rook-helper/README.md

-A simple Rook/Ceph cluster constructor for testing.
+A simple scripts and manifests to create a simple Rook/Ceph cluster

 It provides the following features.

 - Creates a simple K8s cluster for the CI of Rook/Ceph
 - Destroy the above-mentioned cluster.

-The target version is Rook v1.3.6.
+The target version is Rook upstream/master: 14d4ed447ece23ec901bf39af2051601f82616f2

 # Usage